Talhaahmad9/nextforge/README.md

 - Parameterized queries for PostgreSQL
 - Rate limits separated for auth and OTP endpoints

-Security is not optional — it's built-in.
+Security is not optional — it’s the default.

 ## What you don’t have to build again